repocho/raml-mocker/README.md

 * oneOf: **✓ yes**
 * not: **NO** (very difficult to generate a random mock from **not** json-schemas)

-If you need a example please check [the test schema]
+If you need an example please check [the test schema]

 TODO
 ---
-If you have an improvement please open an issue.
-If you want to colaborate do not hesitate to request it or do a fork + pull requests.
-I'll be gratefully.
+If you have any improvement please open an issue.
+If you want to collaborate do not hesitate to request it or do a fork + pull requests.
+I'll be grateful.

 Part of the schema.js code is based in [json-schema-mock].